martijnboland/MvcPaging/README.md

 	HidePreviousAndNextPage
 		Don't show the 'previous' and 'next' links and only show the page numbers

+	CustomRouteName
+		Indicate that a specific named route must be used when generating page links

 ### PagedList

 The library contains a PagedList class that makes it easy to work with paged data.
 Use it via an